 New ELI Students pay an ESO fee to participate in ELI Student Orientation.
 The ESO fee structure is listed below.

 Please note that separate dining cards for the student cafeteria will be given to new ELI students to purchase meals during ESO.
 When the semester starts, the meal plan goes into effect on the student ID cards.

-Arrival Day for new students for the Fall 2018 semester is Wednesday, August 15th.
-ELI Student Orientation (ESO) begins on Thursday, August 16th and runs until August 24th.
-Then students begin their classes on August 27th.
+Arrival Day for new students for the Spring 2020 semester is Sunday, Januay 12, 2020 between the hours of 11 a.m. and 5 p.m.
+ELI Student Orientation (ESO) begins on Monday, January 13, and runs through Friday, January 17.
+Then students begin their classes on Tuesday, January 21.

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.